JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 ### Default URI pattern

-A default URI pattern is generated for each route based on its fields:
+Even if you don't define custom deep link URI patterns, there is always a default pattern that is generated for each route based on its fields:

 * Required parameters are appended as path parameters (example: `/{id}`)
 * Parameters with a default value (optional parameters) are appended as query parameters (example: `?name={name}`)
 * Collections are appended as query parameters (example: `?items={value1}&items={value2}`)
 * The order of parameters matches the order of the fields in the route definition.

-For example, the following route type:
+So, for example, the following route type:

 ```kotlin
 @Serializable data class PlantDetail(